SQLMessenger User Manual

 Database Type

-Select the database type for this data source.
+Select the database type for the data source.

 Database Name

 Set a name for the data source.
-If left blank, the system will automatically assign a name for the data source.
+If left blank, the system will assign one automatically.

-For other databases, enter the domain name or IP address of the database server here.
+For other databases, enter the database server IP address or hostname.

 Server Port

-Enter the network port for the database server.
-If left blank, the system will connect using the default port for the selected database.
-The default port for MS SQL Server is 1433, for MySQL is 3306, for Oracle is 1521, and for PostgreSQL is 5432.
+Enter the database server network port.
+If left blank, the system uses the default port for the selected database: SQL Server 1433, MySQL 3306, Oracle 1521, PostgreSQL 5432.

 Database Username